Test in production without watermarks.

 Blazor builds flexible, interactive user interfaces from one or more components written with Razor syntax.

-It is at this point that we must make a significant distinction with how Razor is used in Blazor: it is used to build components (buttons, page elements, etc), and not to build entire pages.
+It is at this point that we must make a significant distinction with how Razor is used in Blazor: it is used to build components (buttons, page elements, etc.), and not to build entire pages.

-Additionally, Razor files (files with the .chtml
+Additionally, Razor files (files with the .cshtml

 Razor works within MVC applications to serve entire pages to the browser.

-When a user clicks a button or a link, the browser sends a request to the server, which hits the database, retrieves the .cshtml Razor Views (or Razor page), mashes the data and markup together, and returns the entire thing to the browser (re-rendering the entire page).
+When a user clicks a button or a link, the browser sends a request to the server, which hits the database, retrieves the .cshtml Razor Views (or Razor Page), mashes the data and markup together, and returns the entire thing to the browser (re-rendering the entire page).

 Blazor, on the other hand, allows you to create an entire web page using a series of smaller components written in Razor syntax.